manaswini3103/devops-learning/DevOps_Principles/Introduction and History.md

 # DevOps

-DevOps is a collaborative way of working where development, operations, QA, security, and other IT teams work together across the entire software lifecycle — from planning to coding, testing, deployment, and maintenance.
+DevOps is a collaborative way of working where development, operations, QA (Quality Assurance), security, and other IT teams work together across the entire software lifecycle — from planning to coding, testing, deployment, and maintenance.

+- QA is testing environment where software is deployed specifically for testers to verify quality, functionality, and stability before it goes to production.

 ## Key Goals